LRTA 1000 class

 LRTA 1000 class LRVs under construction in the BN plant in Bruges, Belgium

-The construction of the original 13.95-kilometer section of the LRT Line 1 was funded by a ₱300 million soft and interest-free loan from the Belgian Government.
+The construction of the original 15-kilometer section of the LRT Line 1 was funded by a ₱300 million soft and interest-free loan from the Belgian Government.
 Additional funding for the project was later sourced from a ₱700 million loan provided by the consortium of ACEC (Ateliers de Constructions Electriques de Charleroi), BN (Constructions Ferroviaires et Metalliques, formerly Brugeoise et Nivelles), TEI (Tractionnel Engineering International), and TC (Transurb Consult).
-The trains were included in the second loan package, along with the power systems, signalling, and telecommunications.
+The trains were included in the second loan package, along with the power systems, signaling, and telecommunications.

 The trains were manufactured by BN (now Bombardier Transportation Belgium S.A.), while the electrical equipment supplied were from ACEC.
 A total of 64 trains were built between 1982 and 1983.